This summary of the experiment covers the following:

 What Exogenous Ketone Supplements Are

-You will also find supplements and foods that contain the above “active ingredients”.
-For instance, there are MCT powders (containing C8 MCT or mixed MCT oils).
-There are also snacks and bars coming out (like the Ketone Bar) which contain these also.
+You can also find supplements and foods that contain the above as “active ingredients”.
+For instance, there are MCT powders (containing C8 MCT oil or mixed MCT oil).
+There are also snacks and bars available (like the Ketone Bar) which contain these.

-However, the ability of these powders and snacks to increase ketones – all relies on the ketone esters, salts or MCT.
-So we refer to these as the ‘active ingredients’ and the experiment is focused on looking at these in their isolated/ pure form.
+However, the ability of each powder and snack to boost ketone levels relies on the ketone ester, ketone salt, or MCT it contains.
+So we designed our experiment to test each of these ‘active ingredients’ in its isolated/ pure form.

 What the Experiment Was and Why We Did It

-The question we had was how do these products affect us, how long does the ketone boost last?
-We tested the blood ketone and glucose response to the most popular exogenous ketones products and supplements to know for sure.
+To do this, we tested blood ketone and glucose responses to the most popular exogenous ketone supplements at the time to know for sure.

 How the Experiment Was Run

 For the experiment, two participants took four days’ worth of baseline readings.
 These measured blood levels of glucose and BHB ketone.